European utilities urge policy reform to avert black-outs

 Rising electricity bills that are damaging Europe's international competitiveness were the fault of political charges and misguided subsidies for solar and wind, rather than the fault of the energy companies, they said.

-"We cannot have a renewables society without security of supply," said Peter Terium, chief executive of Germany's RWE.
+"We cannot have a renewables society without security of supply," said Peter Terium, chief executive of Germany's RWE (RWEG.DE).

 "The S.O.S. signal that we are sending today is about the need to have a power market design that catches up with this reality."